 Laura Unuk began playing chess at the age of seven, just a few years later she won the Slovenian Girls Chess Championships U10 category (2009), followed by the U12 and U14.
 She has played for Slovenia five times in both team and individual events, winning gold and silver medals in the European Girls’ U18 Championships and won the World Youth Chess Championships U16 category.
 She currently holds the title of Woman International Master (WIM) which she was an award in 2014 and in October 2017 was ranked the No. 1 Slovenian female player.
+She is also the first Slovenian to win International Master’s title.

 WHEN DID YOU START PLAYING CHESS?